 Mr. Reich, like Schechter was also hired to propagandise on behalf of Honduras Post-Coup Government.
 Following the Coup, Reich sent his thoughts to members of Congress by e-mail.
 “We should rejoice,” he wrote to one member of the Senate Foreign Relations Committee, “that one of the self-proclaimed 21st Century socialist allies of Chávez has been legally deposed by his own countrymen.”

 Also in 2009, leaked cables reveal that Lava Jato’s main protagonist, inquisitorial prosecutor/judge Sergio Moro, was already in collaboration with the State Department and Department of Justice on an embryonic strategy which would evolve into Operation Lava Jato.
 Brazil, a one-time ally of Venezuela, has seen its democracy, economy and sovereignty severely impacted by the operation, which has been deemed “Lawfare” and “War by other means” by observers.
 The ongoing role of public relations from within or around organisations like Atlantic Council and AS/COA and their relationship with large commercial news organizations warrants maximum scrutiny, and is indicative of whom is directing the real power being wrought in the region.

-And the impact is not only economic and political but military and strategic.
-Joining its traditional beachhead in Colombia, there has been the establishment of new US presences in Argentina, Paraguay, Peru and now Brazil’s Amazon and North East.
-It is a telling sign that Liliana Ayalde, US Ambassador to Brazil from September 2013, throughout the 2014 election and subsequent Coup d’état, is now serving as civilian deputy commander of US Southern Command (SOUTHCOM).
+The role of NATO adjunct the Atlantic Council – effectively its propaganda wing – in Latin America is logical, given that the impact is not only economic and political but military and strategic.
+Joining its beachhead in Colombia, which is becoming an official NATO partner, comes the establishment of new US Military presences in Argentina, Paraguay, Peru and now Brazil’s Amazon and North East.
+It is telling that Liliana Ayalde, US Ambassador to Brazil from September 2013, throughout the 2014 election and subsequent Coup d’état, is now serving as civilian deputy commander of US Southern Command (SOUTHCOM).